CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

 * Additional options for the type of key we want
 * Ability to granularly select the capabilities of the key (**S**ign, **C**ertify, **E**ncrypt and **A**uthenticate

-Then, we will of course need to associate some information with that key (Name, E-mail Address, etc.)
+Then, we will of course need to associate some information about the user with that key (Name, E-mail Address, etc.)

 ```bash
 C:\Users\chris>gpg --full-generate-key --expert